-Finding creative ways to stretch your retirement dollars further is one key to maintaining financial stability during your golden years.
+Finding creative ways to stretch your retirement dollars further is one key to maintaining financial stability during your golden years and allowing you to do more of what you love.
 Small adjustments in spending habits can add up significantly over time.

-By cutting back on just a few common monthly expenses, retirees can save $100 or more each month, creating extra breathing room in their budget.
+By cutting back on just a few common monthly expenses, you can save $100 or more each month, creating extra breathing room in your budget.
 Here are 10 areas where retirees can start seeing savings today.

 If you’re over 50, take advantage of massive discounts and financial resources